The December Traffic Bump: How to Prep Your Blog This Year

 Next, you want to double-check the actual Search Engine Results Page (SERP) for your primary keyword on each of your top posts.
 Open an Incognito window and google your primary keyword.
 Double-check where you’re showing up.
 If you’re not in the #1 spot, open each post above you in a new tab of that Incognito window.
 (You’ll need those other pages for task #3!)

-☑️ SEO To-Do: Check your average Position for your top 5-10 posts in Search Console, and check your actual ranking for the primary keyword of each of your top posts too.
+☑️ To-Do: Check your average Position for your top 5-10 posts in Search Console, and check your actual ranking for the primary keyword of each of your top posts too.

 3. Improve the Content on Your Top Posts